 Peacock Sapphire Engagement Rings

-When it comes to engagement ring ideas, many clients are looking beyond traditional stones like diamonds, and desire precious gemstones that offer affordability, durability, colour uniqueness as well as gemstones that authentically communicate their personal narrative.
+When it comes to engagement ring ideas, many clients are looking beyond traditional stones like diamonds, and desire precious gemstones that offer affordability, durability, and colour uniqueness as well as gemstones that authentically communicate their personal narrative.

 Princess Diana’s magnificent engagement ring made cornflower blue the most popular sapphire hue in the past.
 After this, the sunset-meets-lotus-flower hues of the padparadscha sapphire then became popular and dominated the market for several years.
 However, according to a 2020 market assessment conducted by Navneet Gems and Minerals, 90 percent of women under 35 prefer a unique engagement ring, and three-fifths of people who desire a sapphire as their centre stone want it to be a distinctive colour.